awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

 RELEASE SAVEPOINT t1_save;
 ```

-## Isolation and Consistency for Write Forwarding<a name="aurora-global-database-write-forwarding-isolation"></a>
+## Isolation and consistency for write forwarding<a name="aurora-global-database-write-forwarding-isolation"></a>

  In sessions that use write forwarding, you can only use the `REPEATABLE READ` isolation level\.
 Although you can also use the `READ COMMITTED` isolation level with read\-only clusters in secondary AWS Regions, that isolation level doesn't work with write forwarding\.
-For information about the `REPEATABLE READ` and `READ COMMITTED` isolation levels, see [Aurora MySQL Isolation Levels](AuroraMySQL.Reference.md#AuroraMySQL.Reference.IsolationLevels)\.
+For information about the `REPEATABLE READ` and `READ COMMITTED` isolation levels, see [Aurora MySQL isolation levels](AuroraMySQL.Reference.md#AuroraMySQL.Reference.IsolationLevels)\.

  You can control the degree of read consistency on a secondary cluster\.
 The read consistency level determines how much waiting the secondary cluster does before each read operation to ensure that some or all changes are replicated from the primary cluster\.
 You can adjust the read consistency level to ensure that all forwarded write operations from your session are visible in the secondary cluster before any subsequent queries\.
 You can also use this setting to ensure that queries on the secondary cluster always see the most current updates from the primary cluster, even those submitted by other sessions or other clusters\.
 To specify this type of behavior for your application, you choose a value for the session\-level parameter `aurora_replica_read_consistency`\.